 Tracking These Metrics

-Indicative connects all of your user actions and data to create a complete view of your customer and your customer journey.
+Indicative connects all of your user actions and data to create a complete view of your customer and their journey.

 Tracking every metric can be overwhelming and counterproductive, which is why it’s important to identify which of those metrics is significant in growing your business and marketing strategy.